natsal24/JEWISHIMMIGRATION-ELSALVADOR/README.md

 # JEWISHIMMIGRATION-ELSALVADOR

-Jewish Immigration to El Salvador
+.ve-header "Jewish Immigration to El Salvador" background=#124559

 In this interview, Claudia Portillo discusses the complex relationship between her grandmother Rosa Emma Durán and her great-grandfather Roberto Wolff.
 Claudia primarily spotlights the life and immediate family of Roberto Wolff in her story telling.